OctopusDeploy/blog/blog/2019-08/devops-in-state-government/index.md

 Things needed to change, badly.

-## The saga begins

-I started at the beginning of the process with the builds so I could eliminate the adage, “worked on my machine, ops problem now.”
+I felt the highest priority was to start at the beginning of the process with the builds so I could eliminate the adage, “worked on my machine, ops problem now.”
 The team was using Microsoft Team Foundation Server for source control, so the build controller technology was already present.
 I installed the controller as well as a couple of agents so that all software was built against an independent machine.
 This quickly brought to light any dependencies that were present on the developer machines that were not available on the servers and needed to be installed.
 Though this helped identify what had to be installed on the server, the web admins still occasionally forgot to install the dependencies on all the servers and deployment failures still occurred.
 That issue didn’t get resolved for several years.

 Next, I tackled web code deployments.
 I learned about Microsoft Web Deploy and wrote a small console application that used it to consistently deploy the web code.
 This required a small change in the build process to produce the zip file in a way that Web Deploy expected.
 Using web.config transforms, we got most of the way to automating web code deployments, but we still had to update connection strings manually.
 Not great, but it was a start.